jtfrey/vscode-shell-proxy/README.md

 For the sake of debugging, the `--tee-*` and `--log-file` flags were of critical importance.
 The `--group` and `--salloc-arg` flags removed the hard-coded values present in the original scripts.

-The script worked:  intercepting the `listeningOn` line and holding it while the listener socket for the TCP proxying was added yielded (with "Enable Dynamic Forwarding" on) the originating connection's being able to connect to the TCP port!
+The script worked:  intercepting the `listeningOn` line and holding it while the listener socket for the TCP proxying was added yielded (with "Enable Dynamic Forwarding" on) the originating connection's being able to connect to the TCP port on the login node.

+But the proxy script could not connect to the TCP port on the compute node that the vscode backend had reported.
+After an embarrasing number of false starts to debug the problem, a `ps` on the compute node revealed the problem:  the TCP port was bound to 127.0.0.1.
+The **Remote-SSH** extension sends the commands to start the backend scripts with `--host=127.0.0.1` among the flags.
+The scripts in question will happily accept `--host=0.0.0.0` instead and bind to all TCP interfaces on the compute node.

+Binding to `localhost` implies a TCP port is only reachable on the machine itself.
+But beyond that, anyone with an account on the machine can connect to that TCP port so there's no security beyond isolation from the Internet.
+Since most computers these days run local firewalling software that accomplishes the same isolation — our clusters' login nodes included — the software gains no additional security binding to `localhost` versus every interface (`0.0.0.0`).
+Since the proxy script is already receiving and forwarding stdin from the VSCode application, it was very easy to introduce code to catch the commands containing the offending `--host=127.0.0.1` and alter it to `--host=0.0.0.0` before forwarding the command to the remote shell.

+With that change, the proxy worked perfectly.
+Additional testing with user-forwarded ports in the VSCode application demonstrated that under this setup, there was no additional code necessary for that feature.

 ## Production setup